 CHARACTER COUNTS!
 6.0 is based on Model Standards of Academic, Social, Emotional, Character Development and School Climate.
 The standards provide the first comprehensive integration of four core domains comprising the mission of modern educational institutions and objectives of education and reform movements vigorously urging educators to explicitly supplement content standards with objectives concerning the development of critical and creative thinking, decision-making, and problem-solving abilities; social and emotional life skills, ethical character traits and practical knowledge and competencies reflecting the demands of the modern life and workplace.

 Today, it is generally accepted that the fundamental purpose and duty of education is to prepare students to succeed in college and career, live happy and fulfilling lives, and become responsible and productive citizens.
-Thus, whether included in formal standards or not, educational institutions are expected to help students develop values, skills and character traits in three
+Thus, whether included in formal standards or not, educational institutions are expected to help students develop values, skills and character traits in four overlapping domains:

 1. Intellectual growth and performance (The Academic Domain)

 2. Social/emotional intelligence and positive life skills (The Social/Emotional Domain)